AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/barcoded-forms-service-java-api.md

          ServiceClientFactory myFactory = ServiceClientFactory.createInstance(connectionProps);
          BarcodedFormsServiceClient barClient = new BarcodedFormsServiceClient(myFactory);

-         //Specify a PDF document to convert to a XDP file FileInputStream fileInputStream = new FileInputStream("C:\\Adobe\LoanBarForms.pdf");
+         //Specify a PDF document to convert to an XDP file FileInputStream fileInputStream = new FileInputStream("C:\\Adobe\LoanBarForms.pdf");
          Document inDoc = new Document (fileInputStream);